nbeversl/lint/readme.md

 Add a `_lint` key to a `project_settings` node, with a node as the value.
 - `run_when_file_modified` : If true ("true", "yes", "y"), will run lint after saving/modifiying any file.
 Default: false.
 - `space_between_nodes` : A number.
-Sets the number of spaces between nested ndoes.
+Sets the number of spaces between bracket nodes.
 Default: 1

 **Example:**